Larry-u/PVSeRF/README.md

  - opencv-python

-It is recommended to install this prerequisites using virtual environment:
+It is recommended to install prerequisites using virtual environment:

 ```
 # using conda